bokwoon95/sqddl/sqddl.md

 By default, an aggressive table lock timeout of 1 second is applied when running migrations.
 This means if an ALTER TABLE command cannot acquire a lock within 1 second it will fail.
 That is for your own good, as ALTER TABLE commands are extremely dangerous if they are left waiting for a lock (it will freeze all SQL queries running against the table).

-<blockquote><em>(NOTE: an ALTER TABLE is allowed to run for more than 1 second, it is just not allowed to wait for more than 1 second for some other query to finish touching the table)</em></blockquote>
+> *(NOTE: an ALTER TABLE is allowed to run for more than 1 second, it is just not allowed to wait for more than 1 second for some other query to finish touching the table)*

 To mitigate this, retryable migrations that time out waiting for a lock are automatically retried (up to 10 times).
 A migration is considered retryable if it is a [transactional migration](#transactional-migrations) or consists of a single SQL statement (which is naturally transactional).
 An exponentially-increasing random delay (up to 5 minutes) is inserted between attempts to maximize the chances of successfully acquiring a lock with the minimum number of attempts.
 If a retryable migration fails for any other reason not due to a lock timeout, it will fail normally and no further retries will be made.